nwpuzhanglei/Adaptive-Low-Rank-Tensor-Representation/README.md

 ```
 2. Run the matlab file './script/CompileFile.m' to mex compile the CPP file in the sampling method.
 We have provided the library files compiled on 64 bit Ubuntu OS, which can be found in the folder './script/'.
 ### Usage
-Run the matlab file 'main_Inpaiting.m' to see the demo on image inpainting.
+Run the matlab file 'main_Inpainting.m' to see the demo on image inpainting.

  ### Reference
 If you find our work useful in your research or publication, please cite our work:<br>